Rhetos.ElasticSearch 6.1.0

 RhetosElasticClient

-In RhetosElasticClient class is key implementation for communication with ElasticSearch engine.
+In RhetosElasticClient class is key implementation for communication with OpenSearch or Elasticsearch engine.
 Class is registered in Rhetos and you can use it in your code for example in your DOM code:

 var elasticClient = container.Resolve<Rhetos.ElasticSearch.RhetosElasticClient>();